Reading list · Microeconomics

 Mergers, acquisitions, and market concentration

-IO theory meets the wave of college closures and campus acquisitions.
+IO theory explains why firms merge.
+Market power, efficiencies or restricting competition.
+Analyzing the wave of college closures and campus acquisitions/mergers.
 Using Northeastern’s satellite strategy as a case study in how incumbents extend market power into new geographies.

 8